Emilyfactor/UTSA_Project_1/readme.md

 - Update the CONFIG file to include...
 - Run the playbook, and navigate to KIBANA to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook? filebeat_playbook.yml, metricbeat-playbook.yml
+- Where do you copy it? /etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts file
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+On the hosts config file make two separate groups: webserver & ELKserver with all designated private IP
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running? http://51.120.82.50:5601/app/kibana (ELKip)

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+## Bonus
+- command to download playbooks ansible-playbook metricbeat-playbook.yml ansible-playbook filebeat-playbook.yml
+- command to create and edit files nano filebeat-playbook.yml nano metricbeat-config.yml
+- command to log into all VMs while in Jump_Box ssh ansible@Web-1 private IP address
+- command to log into Jump_Box
+    ssh azadmin@Jump-Box-Provisioner Public IP address
+- command to update all packages sudo apt-get update